 The Cudeca Foundation organizes a charity walk in Arroyo de la Miel, Málaga, to raise funds for free palliative care.
-The event, which will take place in an accessible environment, will include live music, family activities, and the active participation of residents.
+The event, which will take place in an accessible setting, will include live music, family activities, and the active participation of local residents.
 An opportunity to support a necessary cause while enjoying a day outdoors.

 Logistics and technology at the service of inclusion 🚀

 The route has been designed with universal accessibility criteria, using digital signage and GPS guidance systems for people with reduced mobility.
 The organization will provide an app with interactive maps, geolocated refreshment points, and real-time notifications about the event's status.
-Additionally, an RFID wristband system will be used for participant control, facilitating fundraising and avoiding queues.
+Additionally, an RFID wristband system will be used for participant tracking, facilitating fundraising and avoiding queues.
 All of this is coordinated from a control center with surveillance drones.

 The usual: music, kids, and a nice walk 🎶